 Proper nutrition for dogs and cats is a relatively new aspect of pet parenthood.
 But, after seeing the rise in diseases like bone cancer, we are finally applying the old adage, “You Are What You Eat” to our animal friends.
 Below you will find links to resources and tips to minimize your dog and cat’s exposure to disease triggers, by feeding a healthier diet.

-to your most common questions about a healthy life on three legs!
+to common questions about a healthy life on three legs!

-For additional information, search the Tripawds Eating Healthy discussion forum and check out these discussions.
+For additional information, search the Tripawds Eating Healthy discussion forum and check out these links: